RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Intermission 1.md

 She knew other people might think her odd, to want to use so much of her room at floor level or curled in a ball.
 To struggle so hard just to struggle again in short order.
 To stay so low simply to avoid getting hurt from falling.

 But the moments when she let her friends into the space.
-When it safe to be standing, when she could be confidant she would be caught if she fell.
+When it felt safe to be standing, when she could be confidant she would be caught if she fell.
 It breathed new life into her.

 After a week she had noticed something.
 A change.
-Her entire right forearm was blemish free.
+Her entire right forearm was blemish and bruise free.

-She had averted her eyes from her own body so often in shame for how little everyone else and her treated her body.
-It was odd to be able to look at herself and see a person.
+She had averted her eyes from her own body so often in shame for how poorly she and everyone else treated her body.
+It was odd to be able to look at herself and see a person again.

 She hoped her new friends saw the same.